mantrajs/mantra-cli/README.md

     mantra g component core:user_list -c

-Mantra-cli also generates a [storybook](https://github.com/kadirahq/react-storybook)-file for each component.
-It's curently not possible to disable this feature (PR welcome).
+Mantra-cli can also generate a [storybook](https://github.com/kadirahq/react-storybook)-file for each component.
+See the [configuration section](https://github.com/mantrajs/mantra-cli#storybooks) for more info.

 * `container`